RobertGemmaJr/website/temp/README.md

 | `pnpm astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `pnpm astro -- --help` | Get help using the Astro CLI                     |

+## 👀 Want to learn more?

+Check out [our documentation](https://docs.astro.build) or jump into our [Discord server](https://astro.build/chat).

 ## Credit

-This project was initially built using the "Astro Starter Kit: Blog".
-Its theme is based off of the lovely [Bear Blog](https://github.com/HermanMartinus/bearblog/).
+This theme is based off of the lovely [Bear Blog](https://github.com/HermanMartinus/bearblog/).